 We conducted a Phase 2b clinical trial in IBS-C patients and announced results from that study in October 2014.
-The clinical trial was a randomized, double blind, placebo-controlled, multi-center study to evaluate the safety and efficacy of three dose levels of tenapanor in 371 subjects with IBS-C as defined by the Rome III criteria and who had active disease as determined during a two-week screening period.
-Subjects who qualified and who were randomized into the study received 5, 20, or 50 mg of tenapanor or placebo twice daily for 12 consecutive weeks.
-At the end of this treatment period, subjects were followed for an additional 4 weeks.
+The clinical trial was a randomized, double blind, placebo-controlled, multi-center study to evaluate the safety and efficacy of three dose levels of tenapanor in 356 patients with IBS-C as defined by the Rome III criteria and who had active disease as determined during a two-week screening period.
+Patients who qualified and who were randomized into the study received 5, 20, or 50 mg of tenapanor or placebo twice daily for 12 consecutive weeks.
+At the end of this treatment period, patients were followed for an additional four weeks.
 The results were reported on an intent-to-treat basis.

 The primary endpoint, CSBM responder rate, was achieved in 60.7% of patients receiving tenapanor 50 mg twice daily versus 33.7% receiving placebo (p<0.001).
-A CSBM responder was defined as a patient who had an increase of greater than or equal to one CSBM from baseline during 6 out of 12 weeks.
-We also measured a more stringent CSBM response where a responder was defined as a patient who an increase of greater than or equal to one CSBM from baseline during 6 out of 12 weeks.
-We baseline and had three or more CSBMs per week during 9 out of 12 weeks.
-The CSBM 9 of 12 week responder rate was achieved in 23.8% of patients receiving tenapanor 50 mg twice daily versus 7.9% receiving placebo (p<0.004).
+A CSBM responder was defined as a patient who had an increase of greater than or equal to one CSBM from baseline during six out of 12 weeks.
+We also measured a more stringent CSBM responder rate where a responder was defined as a patient who an increase of greater than or equal to one CSBM from baseline and had three or more CSBMs per week during nine out of 12 weeks.
+The CSBM nine of 12-week responder rate was achieved in 23.8% of patients receiving tenapanor 50 mg twice daily versus 7.9% receiving placebo (p<0.004).

 An abdominal pain responder was achieved in 65.5% of patients receiving tenapanor 50 mg twice daily versus 48.3% receiving placebo (p<0.026).
-An abdominal pain responder was defined as a patient who experienced at least a 30% decrease in abdominal pain from baseline for 6 of 12 weeks.
-We also measured a more stringent abdominal pain responder rate where a responder was defined as a patient who experienced at least a 30% decrease in abdominal pain from baseline for 9 of 12 weeks.
-For this more stringent abdominal pain measurement, the abdominal pain 9 of 12 responder rate was achieved in 48.8% of patients receiving tenapanor 50 mg twice daily versus 31.5% receiving placebo (p<0.022).
+An abdominal pain responder was defined as a patient who experienced at least a 30% decrease in abdominal pain from baseline for six of 12 weeks.
+We also measured a more stringent abdominal pain responder rate where a responder was defined as a patient who experienced at least a 30% decrease in abdominal pain from baseline for nine of 12 weeks.
+For this more stringent abdominal pain measurement, the abdominal pain nine of 12 responder rate was achieved in 48.8% of patients receiving tenapanor 50 mg twice daily versus 31.5% receiving placebo (p<0.022).

 The overall responder rate, or dual composite endpoint percent, was achieved in 50% of patients receiving tenapanor 50 mg twice daily versus 23.6% receiving placebo (p<0.001).
-An overall responder was defined as a patient who was a CSBM responder and an abdominal pain responder during the same week for 6 of 12 weeks.
-We also measured a more stringent overall responder rate where a responder was defined as a patient who was both a CSBM responder and an abdominal pain responder during the same week for 9 of 12 weeks.
-The overall 9 of 12 week responder rate was achieved in 20.2% of patients receiving tenapanor 50 mg twice daily versus 6.7% receiving placebo (p<0.01).
+An overall responder was defined as a patient who was a CSBM responder and an abdominal pain responder during the same week for six of 12 weeks.
+We also measured a more stringent overall responder rate where a responder was defined as a patient who was both a CSBM responder and an abdominal pain responder during the same week for nine of 12 weeks.
+The overall nine of 12-week responder rate was achieved in 20.2% of patients receiving tenapanor 50 mg twice daily versus 6.7% receiving placebo (p<0.01).